Zedidle/nlohmannjsonForUE/README.md

 - Save Json Object as string to a file .
 - Supports maximum flexibility in constructing arrays .
 - Support types of string, int, float, bool, object, array to addition, deletion, modification and query .
+- Provide multiple ways with varying intensities to handle error types .
 - Support UTF8 .

 <br>Number of Blueprints: 32+